Updated on 2024-10-25 GMT+08:00

 Admin

-Read-write permissions on Huawei Cloud clusters and all Kubernetes resource objects (including nodes, workloads, jobs, and services)
+Read-write permissions on Huawei Cloud clusters and all Kubernetes resource objects (such as nodes, workloads, jobs, and Services)

 UCS FullAccess + CCE Administrator